That Sort of Thing. All the Time.

 That Sort of Thing.
 All the Time. is an exhibition of findings from the Special Collections at Colorado College.

 Under the direction of President William F. Slocum, Colorado College grew from a single building, Cutler Hall, to a sixteen-building campus, including extensive grounds.
-He was a well-connected, ambitious, and serial sexual assailant hiding behind his authority and power.
+He was well-connected, ambitious, and a serial sexual assailant masked by his influence and power.

 Housed in Tutt Library Special Collections (Colorado College) is a multi-volume chronology of the College, including extensive allegations against him.
-Named and anonymous woman identifying students, teachers, and wives of faculty came forward; naming his sexual apatite “insatiable”, detailing his violence against women.
-In early 1900, cultural and political constructs prohibited women from telling their stories with immediacy: the prospect of social alienation and lack of lawful recourse kept survivors and victims silent.*
+Named and anonymous woman-identifying students, teachers, and wives of faculty came forward, naming his sexual apatite “insatiable,” detailing his violence against women.
+In the early 1900s, cultural and political constructs prohibited women from telling their stories with immediacy: the prospect of social alienation and lack of lawful recourse kept survivors and victims silent.*

-In 2019 Colorado College ranked 92nd in the category America's Top Colleges by Forbes Magazine.
 Early institutional growth and financial stability, the foundations of The College, must be credited to the man.
-We are faced with the hard truths about the past injustice: Colorado College would not be the place it is today without the money and connections he brought to the college.
-With all systemic wrongs, there are prized opportunities to engage in processes of healing.
+We are faced with the hard truths about past injustice: Colorado College would not be the place it is today without the money and connections he brought to the college.
+With all systemic wrongs, there are prized opportunities to engage in corrective and healing processes.

 * I’d like to address the sensitivity surrounding the terms “survivor” and “victim” with the reader directly: there is no correct way to classify a person who has been the recipient of abuse.
 With this commentary, I honor those who consider themselves both, either or something else entirely.
 In this lifetime, only you have the right to classify your pain.
 That Sort of Thing.
 All the Time. honors the resilience and fortitude of those who move forward after abuse.